sumsjp/Drberg/docs/41-index.md

     <img src="https://img.youtube.com/vi/4u8QGZvRYvo/maxresdefault.jpg"
         alt="[Youtube]" width="200">
 </a>

+# 7 Ways Dr. Berg BLOCKS the Side Effects Of Carbs While On A Keto Diet

 ### 文章整理： sugar and refined carbohydrates impact health, leading to various issues like mineral deficiencies and joint problems.
 The article provides solutions such as dietary adjustments and supplements to counteract these effects.